neondatabase/website/content/docs/functions/avg.md

 - `expression`: Any numeric expression or column name whose average you want to calculate.

-The `avg()` function returns an output of the type `numeric` when applied to integer/numeric values.
+The `avg()` function returns an output of the type `numeric` when applied to integer or numeric values.
 When used with floating-point values, the output type is `double precision`.

 ## Example usage